 Dandelions can be a healthy addition to your diet.
 Just make sure to follow safety precautions and avoid contamination.

 Dandelions have great benefits as they’re rich in vitamins and minerals.
-But they can become contaminated by herbicides, pesticides, chemicals and animal droppings.
+They can, however, become contaminated by herbicides, pesticides, chemicals and animal droppings.